Justin-Insight/client-training/src/pages/sasrail.md

 ### Data

+Note: Not much of this is currently used on this website.

 Data acts as a database of global information used throughout your website.
-Data is split between Global Partials and Site Settings.
-Global Partials are common blocks used throughout the website such as global Call to Action blocks.
 Site Settings are general settings like your business name, address, phone number and so on.

 ## Editing Basic Website Information